euphoric-hardware/riscv-functional-sim/README.md

     - For the architectural state, start off with: program counter (PC), register file
         - In Spike, this is defined in `state_t` in `riscv/processor.h`
         - The RISC-V specification supports two datapath widths: 32 bits vs 64 bits
             - The register file (and other following architectural states) must be parameterized to support both bitwidths
+            - However, lets not worry too much about 32 bits at the moment.
+Get started with 64 bit architecture first
         - The architectural state has to trivally serializable
             - Various use cases: sampled simulation, verification and debug
             - Should use Rust's type class derivation